Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Weak existence

-The values of the function $g^{n,n_0}(s,x,\xi)$ outside the set $\{(x,\xi):\, (|x|\vee |\xi|)\le \tilde R\}$ are not relevant to the evaluation of the expression in the second line of (\ref{i11}).
-So, without losing a generality we may assume for our goal that $g^{n,n_0}(s,x,\xi)$ vanishes outside this ball.
-Then, by Krylov's estimate (see the Theorem 2.4.1 or the Theorem 2.3.4 in \cite{Kry}) we obtain,
+The values of the function $g^{n,n_0}(s,x,\xi)$ outside the set $\{(x,\xi):\, (|x|\vee |\xi|)\le \widetilde R\}$ are not relevant to the evaluation of the expression in the second line of (\ref{i11}).
+So, without loss of generality we may assume for our goal that $g^{n,n_0}(s,x,\xi)$ vanishes outside of this ball.
+Then, by Krylov's estimate from Lemma \ref{lekrybd} we obtain with some constant $N$ depending on the dimension $d$ and on $R$ through the ellipticity constants of the diffusion matrix and the sup-norm of the drift with some $N_R$,

-by virtue of the well-known property of mollified functions.
-Hence, the term $I^1$ goes to zero as \(n\to\infty\) since this term does not depend on \(n_0\).
+for each $R$, by virtue of the properties of mollified functions.
+Hence, for any $R$,